- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 By repurposing content onto different platforms, you quickly multiply the amount of content you have on the search engines for your target keywords.

-In other words, let’s say you run a membership site related to dog ownership, and wrote a blog post related to the keyword, train a puppy to lie down.
+Let’s say you run a membership site related to dog ownership, and write a blog post related to the keyword, train a puppy to lie down.

-You then repurposed that same post (see 4. below) for Medium.
+You then repurpose that same post (see 4. below) for Medium.

-You then created a video based on the post for YouTube.
+You then create a video based on the post for YouTube.

 Doing so means that anyone searching Google for keywords related to train a puppy to lie down has many more chances of finding your content.